mbabynames search ✿

 Abraham Julian

-Put "noble and strong" next to "youthful" and you get a name that feels considered.
+Put "father of many" next to "youthful" and you get a name that feels considered.
 Abraham Julian works on paper and out loud.
 Abraham ends on a nasal sound.
 Julian's opening J avoids any muddiness.

 Abraham Victor